 - Maritime Sailing

-Our graduates are held in high regard by maritime employers including shipowners, ports management boards, maritime administration.
+Our graduates are held in high regard by maritime employers including shipowners, ports management boards, and maritime administration.

 Geodesy, Surveying and Cartography course (in Polish only) includes a choice of two specialities: